 - Ongoing/continuous external scanning.
 Organizations should have established processes to conduct regular, and even continuous, security scans of third parties, particularly those that have connections and electronic data of the organization.
 This is to ensure their environment, from an Internet perspective, is secure and does not pose a threat due to security gaps of the third party.
 Organizations and technology is constantly changing, a server on the Internet may be misconfigured or critical patches not applied.

 - Periodic attestations.
-Every third party, that poses a security threat to the organizations networks and/or information, should be required to review the security policies and controls required in the contract and provide attestation they are understood and in place and operational.
-This can include the requirement to provide regular evidence of security certifications and tests that are conducted internally at the third party.
-Some organizations are even requiring that each individual that has access to the organization’s information and networks provide individual attestation (and possibly be required to go through security awareness training) of their adherence.
+Every third party, that poses a security threat to the organizations’ networks and/or information, should be required to review the security policies and controls required in the contract and provide attestation they are understood and in place and operational.
+This can include the requirement to provide regular evidence of security certifications and tests that are conducted internally at the third-party.
+Some organizations are even requiring that each individual who has access to the organization’s information and networks provide individual attestation (and possibly be required to go through security awareness training) of their adherence.

 - Reputation monitoring.
-Organizations should regularly monitor news and social media in context of their third parties to look for red flags that raise concerns of security in their third party relationships.
+Organizations should regularly monitor news and social media in the context of their third parties to look for red flags that raise concerns about security in their third-party relationships.

 Coming Up Next: Offboarding